Hi-Angel/notes-backup/perf.md

 # misc

 There's lots of different events; all of them can be enabled explicitly with `-e my-event`.
+For example `perf record -g -e branch-misses,cycles myapp`

 Pressing "a" in perf-report shows record per assembly instructions *(and maybe source code)*.
 The percentage near instructions means "percentage of probes taken here compared to total within the function"; bear that in mind to make sense of those values.